 As brutal and heartbreaking as it may be to read and believe that, it is actually very freeing if you can accept it and own it, because it means:

 - You can release what “should’ve been” because it isn’t reality.
 If it should’ve been, it would’ve been.
 While you may not like the journey your child’s life took, it was his/her journey.

 - Same for “could’ve been”.
 Your could’ve been is your vision for your child’s life, not reality, nor probably what your child’s vision for his/her own life would’ve been.
 What good is it serving you to hold on to this story of the could’ve been?

 - Guilt.
 You didn’t choose your child’s path.
 You were not responsible for his/her death.
 Your child was his/her own person, you didn’t have ultimate control over what happened.
 If you did, it would’ve had turned out very differently.
 Yes, there are probably things you can justifiably feel guilty about, and you really should do something about those things (I’ll follow up more on that in the future with ideas).

 If your child’s life isn’t yours, what else does this mean?
 Your life is NOT your child’s.
 You are responsible for your life today.
 You get to decide how you live today, tomorrow, next week.
-You get to decide your ongoing relationship with grief and pain.
+You get to decide your ongoing relationship with grief, guilt and pain.
 You absolutely, 100% have to engage in a relationship with those uncomfortable, horrible feelings.
 Avoiding and ignoring them doesn’t make them cease to exist.
 But you also get to choose, is this where you want to stay or would you like a different daily reality?